jacksondean17/interrobang/readme.md

 ## About

-The **Interrobang Copy Page** is a fun little web page inspired by sites that provide quick and easy copy buttons for special symbols.
-In this case, the special symbol is the interrobang (U+203D), which looks like: `‽`.
+The **Interrobang Copy Page** is a fun little web page inspired by degreesymbol.net In this case, the special symbol is the interrobang (U+203D), which looks like: `‽`.

 Whether you’re writing an excited rhetorical question or just want to add flair to your text, the interrobang can be a neat punctuation mark to have on hand.